monraza/monraza.github.io/content/posts/anyone-can-be-a-programmer.md

 We're standing at a genuine inflection point.
 The democratization of programming is happening whether we guide it or not.
 The question isn't if everyone will be able to create software, but whether that software will be worth using.

-Natural Language Programming represents our best path forward.
+Natural Language Coding represents our best path forward.
 It acknowledges that the barriers to entry should be lower while insisting that the bar for quality remains high.
 Your domain expertise becomes your programming superpower, but it's channeled through proven engineering practices.

 Think about what this enables.
 Medical professionals building tools that actually understand clinical workflows.
 Teachers creating educational software that reflects real classroom needs.
 Scientists developing research tools without waiting months for IT support.
 This isn't just about more programmers - it's about better software because it's built by people who deeply understand the problems.